Roshankc682/Admin-Panel-Laravel/README.md

 Create a database name book_saved and then

-command -> php artisan migrate (to make database table) another command -> php artisan make:model book (to make model) another command -> php artisan make:controller book_controller (to make controller)
+command -> php artisan migrate (to make database table)